ndbls/unholy_win32/README.md

 }
 ```

-If anything is unclear, take a peek at the source code or look at the [examples](https://github.com/abls/unholy_examples).
-There is some really useful information in the comments underneath organized ascii art headers that should clear up any questions you have.
+If anything is unclear, check out the much more developed [examples](https://github.com/abls/unholy_examples).
+You should also take a peek at the source code.
+There is some really useful information in the comments, generally organized underneath some ascii art headers, that should clear up any questions you have.

 ### Todos
  - Benchmarks
  - Bridge destruction
  - One-time remote call function that does not build an entire bridge, just calls a function
+ - Flesh out the hooks to have a variety of different hooking methods